giacomoponzuoli3/KirunaExplorer/README.md

 - GET `/doc/:id`: retrieves a given document's info:
   - has, as the only parameter, the ID of the document to search for
   - has no body
-  - returns a 200 code and the requested document's info when successful, a 503 code in case of errors
+  - returns a 200 code and the requested document's info when successful, a 404 code if the document is not present in the database, a 503 code in case of errors
 - DELETE `/doc/:id`: removes a given document from the database:
   - has, as the only parameter, the ID of the document to delete
   - has no body